VictoriaRaven/Advanced-Programming-and-OOP-Concurrent-Programming-Projects/README.md

 ## Information

 This project uses the OOP and Concurrent Programming Course at UMGC.
 Since Projects 2 and 3 do not have answer keys and requrie I do my own code, I will only upload these two.
 Under the copyright and policies of intellectual property for UMGC, I will only upload items that do not have an answer key.
-For this case, it is my project that I modifed it into java instead of using the c version which would be basically sharing the anwer key if I uploaded the c version.
 Read all comments in the code.

 ### Textbooks
 - P. J. Deitel and H. Deitel, *Java How to Program (Early Objects), 10th ed.*, Pearson, 2015.
 [Online Textbook Available](https://learning.oreilly.com/library/view/javatm-how-to/9780133813036/).
 [Accessed: n.d.]